Rainbowfish-Tech-Collab/Pet-Health-Tracker/README.md

 1. Clone the repository.
 2. Pull latest changes from the `main` branch into your local environment.
+3. Run `cd backend` to navigate into the `backend` directory.
-3. Run `npm install` to install dependencies.
+4. Run `npm install` to install dependencies.
-4. Create a `.env` file in the `backend` directory and populate it with the variables from `example.env`.
+5. Create a `.env` file in the `backend` directory and populate it with the variables from `example.env`.

 ### Running the Database
 1. Make sure you have Docker at least v27 installed (tested on v27.5.1)